jai-singhal/iot-ecc/README.md

 2. Install python > 3.5.

-> For windiws, you can get python from [here](https://www.python.org/downloads/windows/)
+> For Windows, you can get python from [here](https://www.python.org/downloads/windows/)

 > Also note that if you are working on LINUX/MAC, use python3 instead of python.

 3. Set up the python on your system